sons-of-sarlacc/macros/doctor-buff-by-tell.md

 ```

 ### docResponse
 Checks to see if someone sent a tell.
+Change all instances of `<name>` to your character's name.

 ```
 /ui action startChatReply;